Rodney Maxwell Davis: Biography

 Davis was born on April 7, 1942, in Macon, Georgia, to Gordon N. Davis and Ruth A. Davis.
 He attended elementary school and high school there and graduated from Peter G. Appling High School, May 29, 1961.

-Shortly after graduation, Davis enlisted in the United States Marine Corps in his hometown, August 31, 1961; then reported for recruit training with the First Recruit Training Battalion Marine Corps Recruit Depot Parris Island, South Carolina.
-Upon completion of recruit training in December 1961, he was transferred to the Marine Corps Base, Camp Lejeune, North Carolina, and underwent Individual Combat Training with the Second Battalion, First Infantry Training Regiment, graduating the following February.
+Shortly after graduation, Davis enlisted in the United States Marine Corps in his hometown on August 31, 1961; then reported for recruit training with the First Recruit Training Battalion Marine Corps Recruit Depot Parris Island, South Carolina.
+Upon completion of recruit training in December 1961, Davis was transferred to the Marine Corps Base, Camp Lejeune, North Carolina, and underwent Individual Combat Training with the Second Battalion, First Infantry Training Regiment, graduating the following February.

 Davis then joined Company K, 3rd Battalion, 2nd Marines, 2nd Marine Division, FMF, at Camp Lejeune and served as a rifleman until May 1964.
-While stationed at Camp Lejeune, he was promoted to private first class, April 1, 1962, and to lance corporal, January 1, 1964.
+While stationed at Camp Lejeune, he was promoted to private first class on April 1, 1962, and to lance corporal on January 1, 1964.

 As a lance corporal, Davis was ordered to London, England, for a three-year tour of duty as a Guard with the United States Marine Detachment, Naval Activities.
 He was promoted to corporal on January 1, 1966, and to sergeant on December 1, 1966.

 Ordered to the Republic of Vietnam in August 1967, Davis was assigned duty as a Platoon Guide with Company B, First Battalion, Fifth Marines, First Marine Division.
 On September 6, 1967, he was operating with his unit in the Quảng Nam Province on a search and clear mission during Operation Swift, when they were attacked by a large North Vietnamese force.
 Elements of the platoon were pinned down in a trench line by mortars, heavy automatic and small-arms fire.
-He went from man to man encouraging them on and also returning fire at the same time.
-An enemy hand grenade fell in the trenches his men were fighting from and without hesitation he threw himself upon the grenade.
-He saved his fellow Marines in this selfless act and thus earned the nation's highest military decoration: the Medal of Honor.
+Davis went from man to man encouraging them on and also returning fire at the same time.
+An enemy hand grenade fell in the trenches his men were fighting from and without hesitation, Davis threw himself upon the grenade, saving his fellow Marines in this selfless act and thus earned the nation's highest military decoration: the Medal of Honor.

-Presentation of the medal was made posthumously to Davis's widow, Mrs. Judy P. Davis, by Vice President Spiro T. Agnew in his office.
+Presentation of the medal was made posthumously to Davis' widow, Mrs. Judy P. Davis, by Vice President Spiro T. Agnew in his office.
 The presentation is "in the name of the Congress of the United States."

 Davis was survived by his wife, Judy, and two daughters, Nichola Davis and Samantha J. Davis-Steen.
+His grandson, Tyler Steen, was drafted by the Philadelphia Eagles in the 2023 NFL draft.